– SANTA ROSA, CALIFORNIA: FAMILY TRAVEL 411 REVIEWS THE SAFARI WEST JEEP TOUR –

 While there are no guarantees which African animals you may get to see during your Safari West jeep tour, I suspect that the earliest morning tours offer the best odds.
 We not only had the good fortune of crossing paths with a few zebras that morning; we couldn’t quite count them as they continued to appear from the shadows, mingled among themselves, meandered, and eventually surrounded our jeep on all sides–though seemingly oblivious to our presence.

 We were all quite moved by the zebra visitation during our jeep safari, and I’m sure hundreds of photos were snapped.
 Eventually, the zebras began to wander off into the shadows, and we began to work our way back, slowly, toward the village at Safari West.
 But the animal sightings were not over yet.

 The driving portion of our Safari West Wildlife Preserve tour took more than two hours, though even the three-year-old girl in our group and my four-year-old son never seemed bored or antsy.
 We saw roan antelope, gazelles, kudu, a warthog, and then some, and unlike the self-drive wildlife parks you may visit, our experienced guide was there to educate and entertain us throughout.

-After a pit stop and water break at the village, we continued on with Robert for the guided walk included with the tour, calling on a resident cheetah and several other rescued animals living in fenced areas and enclosures.
+After a pit stop and water break at the village, we continued on with Robert for the guided walking tour included with the jeep tour, calling on a resident cheetah and several other rescued animals living in fenced areas and enclosures.
 Walking through the African aviary was even more of a treat than I’d anticipated.

 Dining: Delilah’s Snack Shop is open in late spring and summer months, with pre-made sandwiches and salads, popsicles, chips, and cold drinks including wine and beer.
 The Savanna Grill serves BBQ lunches and dinners at set times each day (changes by season), with dining indoors or on the outdoor patio (more in One Night in the African Tent Camp).